Meta's value has plunged by $700 billion. Wall Street calls it a "train wreck."

 On Thursday, Meta's market value sank to $268 billion, down from more than $1 trillion in September of 2021.

-The company's travails raises questions about its all-in bet on the metaverse, as well as whether the social media company could suffer he fate of other major businesses whose gambles on the future failed to pay off.
+The company's travails raise questions about its all-in bet on the metaverse, as well as whether the social media company could suffer the fate of other major businesses whose gambles on the future failed to pay off.
 In the near-term, Meta's core Facebook business is facing challenges as the economy slows and advertisers trim spending.

 "Meta's results last night was an absolute train wreck that speaks to pervasive digital advertising doldrums ahead for Zuckerberg & Co. as they make the risky and head scratching bet on the metaverse," Wedbush analyst Dan Ives said in a report.